Art & Residence, presented by Daniel Arsham & StockX

-The inaugural curatorial program will kick off with an exhibition at Milan Design Week and continues with a series of exclusive releases.
+The curatorial program kicked off with an exhibition at Milan Design Week and continues with a series of exclusive releases.

 As the walls between the fine art and design worlds and the hype community begin to blend seamlessly into one another, the line between these respective universes also begins to blur.
 Such is the case with interior design, which has begun to reach a new, exciting audience.
 Whether it be iconic daybeds and sofa silhouettes, or contemporary approaches to lighting and seating, all have transcended the traditional gallery and collector audience to now appear in the homes of athletes, musicians, and sneaker collectors.